 Leasing return checklist

-With the help of this checklist, you will know what to bear in mind when returning a lease.
+With the help of our checklist, you will know what to consider when returning a lease.

 Leasing return: Loss of value due to accident?

-In the event of an accident, the leased vehicle loses value.
-This has a particular impact on the resale of the vehicle at the dealer, as the dealer has to reckon with lower income.
-Even if the vehicle has been repaired, it remains an accident vehicle and therefore suffers a reduction in value.
-The financial loss is particularly noticeable for high-quality vehicles and new cars.
-In this context, the question arises as to whether lessees can be held liable for depreciation following an accident:
+In the event of an accident , the leased vehicle loses value.
+This has a particular impact on the resale of the vehicle at the dealer, as the dealer must expect lower income.
+Even after repair and reconditioning, the vehicle remains an accident vehicle and suffers a loss in value.
+The financial loss is particularly high for high-quality cars and new cars.
+When it comes to the question of whether the lessee can be held liable for the reduction in value following an accident, a distinction is made between two possibilities:

 The most important facts about leasing returns in the event of damage